 All first time, full-time freshman are required to attend a START Day.
 Advance reservations are required.
-Please check back for dates, as we'll begin taking reservations for spring 2015 START Days in November!

 START Days include placement testing (unless waiver approved), meeting with an advisor in your program area to plan your first semester classes and orientation activities designed to assist with your academic transition.
 A session for parents is also included in the day’s activities.
 At the end of the START Day, you’ll leave with your schedule of first semester classes, your college ID and the knowledge you’ll need to be successful as you begin your college career.

 Placement testing helps us place students in the correct courses to ensure their success and is required for all new full-time students, unless exempt, prior to registering for classes.